futuregrid/virtual-cluster/README.md

 This command will return a virtual cluster with SLURM and OpenMPI installed.
 Note: Cluster nameshould be different as other virtual clusters that had been created.
-If want to use default configure file
-file should be created as ~/.ssh/futuregrid.cfg
+If want to use default configure file, config file should be created as ~/.ssh/futuregrid.cfg, then argument -f can be omitted

 Save a virtual cluster
 -----------------------